merneo/arch-linux/modules/PRE-03-format-disk.md

 ### Option B: Using dd (Complete Wipe - Slower)

 **⚠️ WARNING:** This method is slower but completely wipes the disk including partition table.
+For more details on 'dd', consult 'man dd' and the [ArchWiki on dd](https://wiki.archlinux.org/title/Dd).

 ```bash
 # Wipe first 1 MB of disk (removes partition table)